uyuni-project/uyuni-rfc/accepted/00000-minion-selective-action-blocking.md

 The locking profile will contain a list of permitted actions.
 A profile can be reused across multiple minions.
 A minion will have only one locking profile assigned when locked.

-The locking profile will be configured in code.
+The locking profile will be provided by application code.
+It won't be stored in the db.
 Based on the installed products or any other arbitrary criteria defined in code Uyuni will apply a locking profile.
 The profile will be applied automatically when the software profile is refreshed (either as a result of registration or when triggered at a later time).

 The locked/unlocked state will be stored in the db in the table `rhnServerLock` just like for traditional clients.
 If the system is locked but there's no suitable locking profile found in code then the global default from the db will be applied (just like for traditional clients).